 Maplesoft is a supporter of this initiative and has connected with this movement through the sponsorship of MPE events.
 Supporting MPE 2013 is part of Maplesoft’s commitment, as part of its 25th anniversary celebrations, to support initiatives that promote the use of mathematical and scientific tools.

 One of the highlights of MPE 2013 is a virtual exhibition.
 MPE exhibition is a collection of open source material on the web that can be used by museums and schools around the world to stage their own exhibitions or to learn more about MPE topics.
 Entries for the exhibition are collected through a competition to design virtual or physical museum-quality exhibits (modules).
 The best modules are awarded, and exhibited at museums around the world.
-These modules form the basis of a permanent virtual and real exhibition that is hosted by the IMAGINARY platform of the Mathematischen Forschungsinstituts Oberwolfach (MFO), an international research center based in Germany.
+These modules form the basis of a virtual and real exhibition that is hosted by the IMAGINARY platform of the Mathematischen Forschungsinstituts Oberwolfach (MFO), an international research center based in Germany.

 As part of his teaching work, Kenneth uses Maple to help students understand mathematical theories and concepts.
 Music is his passion, and he often pulls examples from the world of music as illustrations for his students.
 For example, he has his students use math to explore the relationships between the placements of guitar frets and the 12-tone chromatic scale, based on the relationships of intervals and pitch first discovered by Pythagoras.